Changing lives through genetics: The Children’s Rare Disease Collaborative

 ‘Zero place for mistakes’: Taking fetal surgery to the next level with simulation

 The highly complex interventions involved in fetal surgery require exceptional skill, training, and experience.
 Beyond the procedures themselves, these surgical scenarios depend on the ability of team members to work in concert.
 It’s a seamless collaboration that’s even more crucial when two patients — the pregnant person and fetus — are involved.
-When Boston Children’s ...
+When the Fetal ...
 Read More about ‘Zero place for mistakes’: Taking fetal surgery to the next level with simulation

 Reversing the trend: Easing the mental health boarding crisis in emergency rooms